govau/content-guide/_search-engines/on-page-optimisation.md

 The `meta name="description"`
 tag gives search engines a summary of what the page is about.

-Your description might be a couple of sentences, up to 160 characters in length.
+Your description can be up to 300 characters in length.

 Google may use this description in your search result listing.
 This makes it a great opportunity to show the user why they should click.

+Google increased the character limit for meta descriptions in December 2017 to 300.
+But you do not need to update your existing meta descriptions.

+Don’t focus on the character limit.
+Aim to write engaging, user-focused, keyword-rich, plain English descriptions.
+Keep thinking about what will encourage a user to click through.

 {% capture content %}
 <figure>